Sruthi-Palle/react-vite-github-actions-demo/README.md

-Collecting workspace information# Vite React Workflows Demo
+# Vite React Workflows Demo

 A demonstration project showcasing GitHub Actions CI/CD workflows with a React application built using Vite.